princomp/princomp.github.io/source/solutions/data/lists.md

     - This restriction applies to queues or stacks (depending how "beginning" is interpreted), but not to lists.
     </details>

+#.
+Implementing a list as a doubly linked list (as opposed to singly linked list) allows to …

+    - [ ] use fewer attributes.
+    - [x] keep track of the end of the list.
+    - [ ] store more elements.
+    - [ ] insert at the beginning of the list faster.

 ## Exercises